-The interim financial statements are prepared in accordance with Thai Accounting Standard (TAS) No. 34 (revised 2017) Interim Financial Reporting; guidelines promulgated by the Federation of Accounting Professions (FAP); and presented as prescribed by the Bank of Thailand (BoT) notification number Sor Nor Sor 21/2558, directive dated 4 December 2015, regarding "The preparation and announcement of the financial statements of commercial banks and holding companies which are the parent company of group of companies offering financial services".
+The financial statements are prepared in accordance with Thai Financial Reporting Standard (TFRS); guidelines promulgated by the Federation of Accounting Professions (FAP); and presented as prescribed by the Bank of Thailand (BoT) notification number Sor Nor Sor 21/2558, directive dated 4 December 2015, regarding "The preparation and announcement of the financial statements of commercial banks and holding companies which are the parent company of group of companies offering financial services".

-The FAP has issued revised TFRS effective for annual accounting periods beginning on or after 1 January 2018.
-The initial application of these revised TFRS has resulted in changes in certain of the Company's accounting policies.
-These changes have no material effect on the interim financial statements.
+The FAP has issued new and revised TFRS effective for annual accounting periods beginning on or after 1 January 2018.
+The initial application of these new and revised TFRS has resulted in changes in certain of the Company's accounting policies.
+These changes have no material effect on the financial statements.

-In addition to the above revised TFRS, The FAP has issued TFRS 15 Revenue from Contracts with Customers which is effective for annual periods beginning on or after 1 January 2019.
-The Company has not early adopted this standard in preparing these interim financial statements.
+In addition to the above new and revised TFRSs, the FAP has issued a number of new and revised TFRSs which are not yet effective for current periods.
+The Company has not early adopted these standards in preparing these financial statements.